 History and heritage

 There is no shortage of things to do in Mesquite, and that extends to learning about regional history.
 The Virgin Valley Heritage Museum Mission showcases southern Nevada history through collections, exhibits, special events, and more—while the Florence Ranch Homestead looks at Texas’ homesteading history through the lens of a ranching family that arrived in the region in the early 1870s.
-Also in Texas, the Opal Lawrence Historical Park give a view of ranching life in the region since the 19th century.
+Also in Texas, the Opal Lawrence Historical Park gives a view of ranching life in the region since the 19th century.

 Mesquite vs. Mesquite: Tale of the Tape